 Every December, cowboys and cowgirls flock to Las Vegas for the Wrangler National Finals Rodeo (NFR), held at Thomas & Mack Center.
-Known as the championships of rodeo, the event features the globe’s top rodeo contestants in a multiday competition seeking a share of the $10.9 million purse (and some serious bragging rights).
+Known as the championships of rodeo, the event features the globe’s top rodeo contestants in a multiday competition seeking a share of the multi-million dollar purse (and some serious bragging rights).

 There’s even more rodeo in Las Vegas, as The Greatest Arena on Earth™ puts on multiple events.
 Fans can also get a taste of bull-riding action with PBR in Las Vegas during November at the Professional Bull Riders Team Series Championship at T-Mobile Arena.

 Las Vegas is also known as a shopping mecca, which is why it’s no surprise that the Cowboy Channel’s Cowboy Christmas gift show takes place every December at the Las Vegas Convention Center.
 Coinciding with the NFR, the annual event features over 350 exhibitors selling unique products — from western wear and jewelry to furniture and original art.

 Want to get hitched in cowboy fashion?
 Bliss Beyond the Neon offers wedding packages at Nelson’s Landing, an abandoned mining town of the wild, wild west.
 Celebrate your special day in this ghost town surrounded by the Southern Nevada mountains, all while taking in an experience that highlights Nevada’s oftentimes lawless history.